luisgdelafuente/hal149com/src/content/posts/ai-education-future.md

 esSlug: "ia-futuro-educacion"
 ---

-# The Future of Education in AI: From Theory to Practice
+# The Role of AI in the Future of Education: From Theory to Practice

 The education industry is experiencing its most dramatic transformation in decades.
 And if you're still selling traditional online courses, you're fighting yesterday's battle with tomorrow's weapons.